Rates From

 - Morning and afternoon game drives into the Lower Zambezi National Park

-- And last but certainly not least, sun-downer boat trips a perfect end to your days here in Zambia.
+- And last but certainly not least, sun-downer boat trips are a perfect end to your days here in Zambia.

 - Overnight: Chongwe River Camp